Monday, January 31, 2011

 God makes a way where there is no way.
 So yes!
 It's ok to ask Him to show you the ways to live in this new place happily.

-More than ever, communication and compromise are vital.
+Communication and compromise?
+Vital.
 Sit with your husband and ask for his input--which days of the week will he most likely want to go places with you?
 When are the tv shows on that he likes to you to watch together?
 When will he want to go on vacation?

 Men, generally, enjoy figuring-out problems, finding solutions, especially when you're dealing with math-like, time-table solvable problems.
 It will make it easier for them to see and understand that Life is not going to run smoothly if you, the homemaker, are gone all the time and have no time for the house or yourself.
 If your chart-making is going especially well, maybe you could sign him up for a couple new chores(!)